XtremeOwnage/Web/docs/blog/posts/Solar/june-2023-lessons-learned.md

 #### How to fix this / WHY is this a problem?

-The reason the generator power is noisy- When the inverter receives either grid power, or generator power, it does not invert it.

-Rather, it passes it directly through to the loads.
-I do believe most of these inverters are designed with a much larger generator in mind, and not a harbor freight predator.
+The generator's power quality issue stems from the fact that when the inverter receives power from the grid or generator, it doesn't convert it but directly routes it to the connected loads.
+This design doesn't suit smaller generators like the Harbor Freight Predator, as these inverters are generally optimized for larger generators.

-As such, the method to fix this- is by not sending the generator power to the inverter.
-Rather- instead, we can invert the 240v AC from the generator, into nice, clean DC power.
+To address this problem, the solution involves not sending the generator power to the inverter.
+Instead, a more effective approach is to convert the generator's 240V AC power into clean DC power through inversion.

-Signature solar, happens to sell a 5kw 48v charger which will work perfectly in this setup.
+A suitable solution for this scenario is offered by Signature Solar.
+They have a 5kW 48V charger available, which seamlessly integrates into this configuration.
+This charger provides the required functionality to rectify the generator power's noise issue and ensure a stable power supply.

 ![](./assets-storm/chargeverter.webP)